ReDI-School/ber-dcp-intro-to-computer-science/content/docs/_index.md

 ![Tesla rocket](https://media0.giphy.com/media/l4pTldWDec8WamJUc/200.gif)

-In this awesome course You will be learning fundamental computer science skills that are an absolute **MUST** for any IT field 🎉
+In this awesome course you will learn fundamental computer science skills that are an absolute **MUST** for working in IT 🎉

 You will be also introduced to the fundamentals of programming and gain experience with: Python, GitHub, HTML, CSS, JavaScript.

 ## Sections 📚

-These docs consists of **four** parts:
+These docs consist of **four** parts:

 1. File System Basics
 2. Version Control with Git and GitHub